bdi

 Description

 The <bdi> (Bidirectional Isolate) element tells the browser's bidirectional algorithm to treat the text it contains in isolation from its surrounding text.
-This is particularly useful when embedding user-generated content or other text whose direction is unknown.
+This is essential when embedding user-generated content or any text whose direction is unknown.

-Without <bdi>, a username in Arabic or Hebrew could cause the surrounding punctuation and text to display incorrectly due to the bidirectional algorithm treating it as part of a right-to-left sequence.
+Without <bdi>, a username in Arabic or Hebrew could cause surrounding punctuation and numbers to display incorrectly due to the Unicode Bidirectional Algorithm treating it as part of a right-to-left sequence.

 Why Use bdi?

-The difference becomes clear when RTL text is embedded without isolation:
+The difference becomes clear when RTL text is embedded without isolation.
+Without <bdi>, the colon and numbers may appear in unexpected positions:

 Dynamic Content

-Always wrap user-generated content in <bdi> when you don't know the text direction:
+Always wrap user-generated content in <bdi> when the text direction is unknown:

 Attributes